palantirnet/the-vagrant/README.md

     * The project web root
     * Enable Solr
     * Enable HTTPS
-    * Make a project-specific copy of the Ansible roles and a copy of the default playbook
-    * OR make a project-specific Ansible playbook to be run _in addition_ to the default playbook
+    * Add a project-specific Ansible playbook to be run in addition to the default playbook
 3. Check in and commit the new Vagrantfile to git

 If you need to change your configuration later, you can re-run the install script, or edit the `Vagrantfile` directly.